Chunky Pea and Leek Soup with Poached Eggs

 It contained no peas and could not have been farther from this vegetable-laden soup, but it was topped with a poached egg!
 And just like that, inspiration struck.
 In fact, it was sort of life-changing.
 Not so much the soup (despite being delicious), but the concept of topping basically any soup with a poached egg.
 Obviously, this is done with ramen and other soups all the time, and yet, I’d never thought to do it with any of my other soup recipes before.

 And guess what?
 It tastes really, really good.
 Plus, it’s an amazing way to add protein and heartiness to an otherwise very light soup!
 Another great way to serve it, which I discovered with the leftovers, is to top it with tzatziki and chopped chives!
 Both equally good in very different ways.

-- 2 large leeks, tough greens removed and finely sliced
+- 2 large leeks, white and light green parts only finely sliced

 - 15 ounces frozen peas